 Frequently Asked Questions

 You can store this in an air tight container in the fridge for up to 4 days.
 We don't recommend freezing this subway sauce.

 You can use a vegan mayo and ranch alternative to make this sauce vegan.

 More sauce recipes

-If you’ve tried this chipotle Southwest sauce recipe, or any other recipe on the blog, then let us know how you got on in the comments below - we love hearing from you!
+If you’ve tried this chipotle Southwest sauce recipe, let us know how you got on in the comments below.

 - 3 tablespoon 0% Greek yogurt